-Our results indicate a profound distinction at the level of definable functions rather than geometry between the 'field-like' strongly minimal sets and the known counterexamples to Zilber's conjecture, indeed, within the counterexamples.
-We refine the classification of strongly minimal theories (with flat geometry) by the existence of definable truly n-ary functions.
+Our results indicate a profound distinction at the level of definable functions rather than merely geometry between the 'field-like' strongly minimal sets and the known counterexamples to Zilber's conjecture as well as within the counterexamples.
+Fine classification has the dual meaning common in stability theory.
+We propose refining the classification strongly minimal theories (with flat geometry) by the existence of definable truly n-ary functions.
+And this proceeds by giving a 'G-tree decomposition' of the algebraic closure of a finite set.
+This decomposition is reminiscent of the decomposition of model for the main gap; but the dependence on the choice of the group G refines the conception.

-Cases 1) and 2) have distinct theories of the acl-geometry (of saturated models).
-By [EF12] and 2 [Mer20] the geometries of the countable saturated models of theories in each of 2a) and 2b) are elementarily equivalent (indeed have isomorphic localizations).
-Within 2) we find for dcl an essentially unary nature similar to that which distinguishes 'trivial acl' in the Zilber classification.
+We refine Zilber's trichotomy by exploring strongly minimal sets with flat geometries.
+In cases 1) and 2) below we have distinct theories of the acl-geometry.
+Within 2) we find for dcl the same unary nature that distinguishes acl in the Zilber classification.
 The distinction concerns properties of dcl in M, not an associated acl-geometry.
 We find the following: